Half-Minute Hero: The Second Coming: Plot

-The plot of the game is largely comedic in nature, and parodies many classic RPG and anime series, including the Final Fantasy series, Chrono Trigger and Chrono Cross, and Gurren Lagann.
+The plot of the game is largely comedic in nature, and parodies many classic RPG and anime series.
 The story begins when the special operations soldier Yusha is called upon to eliminate the remnant Evil Lords alongside a group including the swordsman Yashu.
-When this is complete, he is ordered by Queen Maria to slay 8 elemental dragons who are supposedly trying to destroy the world.
-However, it turns out that the queen is an impostor and Yusha accidentally opens the gate to the demon world by killing the dragons who had sealed it.
+When this is complete, he is ordered by Queen Maria to slay 8 elemental dragons who are supposedly trying to destroy the world, but later the queen turns out to be an impostor and Yusha accidentally opens the gate to the demon world by killing the dragons who had sealed it.

 Yusha is imprisoned for supposedly murdering the queen, and Yashu turns against him, seeking dark powers and becoming immortal.
 Yusha manages to break out of prison and defeat the evil fiends.
 After a time skip of centuries, the story switches to Yushia, a young princess whose country is attacked by an evil Empire.
 With the help of her friends, she is able to defeat the emperor and return peace to the land.

 After another time skip, it is revealed that "Gods" descended from on high to destroy the world due to the coexistence of humans and demons, which they found unacceptable.
 The rough and tumble Yuja, dubbed the "Godslayer", teams up with the blind songstress Coo to destroy the Gods and free humanity.
 Ultimately, the Gods are defeated by Yuja, but the Time Goddess suddenly goes insane due to the imbalance of the Timestream, becoming the evil Black Goddess.
 Yuja fights through time to stop her, and Coo sacrifices herself to bring her back to normal.

 Finally, the Time Goddess realizes someone is pulling the strings to make sure the world is always faced by evil, ensuring balance between good and evil.
 The heroes from all past ages ascend to the heavens with the Goddess' help, and fight the forces of Fate, an entity who maintains the Timestream.
 Fate is destroyed, allowing the various races to live by their own rules.

 Development

 Marvelous decided to localize Half-Minute Hero: The Second Coming due to the commercial success of the first game on Steam.
 The localizers tried to match the same style as the translation of the first game done by Xseed.
 Due to the extreme character limits of the game, text was forced to be concise.

-The game was ported from PSP in a week by the programmer Bernhard Schelling.
+The game was ported from PSP in a week.